When we hear the mention of the term “burnout” we get a sensory experience of exactly what it means. But what is the larger picture?

 This is amplified in people who own their own business or work for themselves.
-In this position it can seem that you are responsible for everything.
+In this position, it can seem that you are responsible for everything.
 There is a lot of work to do and so much is always riding on your success.
 We ruminate believing that we can somehow control the outcomes.

 This can make your business fertile ground for suffering.
 For many, it’s their primary source of stress.
-Without tools and support this is a sure way to burnout.
+Without tools and support, this is a sure way to burnout.

 The first of the Four Noble Truths is an open invitation for you to be still and take a moment to reflect on your life and motivations.
-It calls you to examine what about your beliefs and actions are causing you to do the things that make you feel burned out.
+It calls you to examine what about your beliefs and actions that are causing you to do the things that make you feel burned out.